tribshms/tRIBS/README.md

 # tRIBS 2023
 tRIBS source files for development

 This verison of tRIBS incorporates significant developement, with the latest modifications made by Josh Cederstrom over the course of his degree.
+This version also includes fixes from Ara Ko, Carlos Lizarraga, and Xiaoyang.
+It does not include updates to make files, as a current goal is to bypass this step by using CMake.

-Which includes:
+Fixes includes:
 - various bug fixes that may or may have not been incorporated into the main code vesrion
 - additons to model outputs to meet the needs of my project e.g. adding snowpack sublimation and evaporation to the outputs
 - changes in variable outputs for certain files e.g. replacing certain variables in dynamic file with the cumulative values